Mushy peas

-Mushy peas are dried marrowfat peas which are first soaked overnight in water with baking soda, and then rinsed in fresh water, after which the peas are gathered in a saucepan, covered with water, and brought to a boil, and then simmered until the peas are softened.
+Mushy peas are dried marrowfat peas which are first soaked overnight in water with sodium bicarbonate, and then rinsed in fresh water, after which the peas are gathered in a saucepan, covered with water, and brought to a boil, and then simmered until the peas are softened.
 The mush is seasoned with salt and pepper.

 Throughout England and Scotland they are a traditional accompaniment to fish and chips.
 In Northern England they are also commonly served as part of a popular snack called pie and peas (akin to the South Australian pie floater; but instead of the thick pea soup of the floater, in pie and peas it is mushy peas which accompany the meat pie) and are considered to be a part of traditional British cuisine.
 They are sometimes also packed into a ball, dipped in batter, deep-fried, and served as a pea fritter.
 Mushy peas can also be bought ready-prepared in tin cans.